-Although Montparnasse is just a 20 minute direct metro journey away from the Gare du Nord, we always allow extra time for your connection here.
+Although Montparnasse is just a 20-minute direct metro journey away from the Gare du Nord, we always allow extra time for your connection here.
 One of the quirks of the Gare Montparnasse is that the metro station and the TGV platforms are situated 500m apart, linked by an underground moving walkway, so if you have a lot of luggage or are travelling with children, you may find it easier to take a taxi direct from the Gare du Nord.

-If you have a lot of time to spare, visit the Montparnasse Tower (there is a lift!) for a superb panorama of the French Capital.
-If, however, your priority is getting something to eat before your onward train, then there are plenty of bistros and cafés in the immediate vicinity of the station.
+If you have a lot of time to spare, visit the Montparnasse Tower (there is a lift!) for a superb panorama of the French capital.
+If, however, your priority is getting something to eat before your onward train, there are plenty of bistros and cafés in the immediate vicinity of the station.